-If you have a pair of speakers in a second room or area (Zone 2), they can play a stereo source independent of what is playing in the Home Theater room (Main Zone).
+If you have an amplifier and a pair of speakers in a second room or area (Zone 2), they can play a stereo source independent of what is playing in the Home Theater room (Main Zone).
 You can also play the same source as selected in the Main Zone.